lzhengchun/BraggNN/README.md

 ```
 ## refer to demo-inference.ipynb for a complete sample code for inference
 `demo-inference.ipynb` has complete piece of code for inference (demo the process only, not for accuracy evaluation)
+All models under `models/` are trained with data augmentation but different patch size or model size.
+Results presented in the [BraggNN](https://arxiv.org/abs/2008.08198) paper can be reproduced using trained model `models/fc16_8_4_2-sz11-aug0.pth`, or retrain a new one (may have difference because of random initialization) by `python ./main.py -aug=0`.

 # Retrain